margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Write about a time you felt alone. ##
 Alone, alone, alone, alone all the time I seemed like the epitome of a "damsel in distress".
 I made it very obvious to people that I was crying inside.
 I annoyed people.
 I held prejudices, and biases, and grievances, but I uncovered them; and I realized that I am never alone.
 People live all around me.
 I can be and am being a neighbor everyday in the neighborhoods, even the unsafe ones.

+## It's Ok ##
+It's ok to cry
+It's ok to feel
+Thank you for holding the door
+Thank you for touching my heart
+The love and the smile is in the silence
+The anger and bitterness is also in the lack of voice and the silence The freedom is in the independence
+The family is all around
+The healing is in the mystery of the whirlwind of it all

 ## If you could do one thing every day for the rest of your life, what would it be, and why? ##
 For the rest of my life, if I could do something, I would take up the life of a naturalist.
 I would observe and truly listen to nature.